Whole Decision Network Analysis for Coastal Ecosystems (WD-NACE)

-This project is funded under the ESPA (Ecosystems Services for Poverty Alleviation Programme).
-As a Programme Framework Grant it is exploring new and innovative concepts, methodologies and models needed to ensure the successful delivery of ESPA’s objectives (see website).
-WD-NACE contributes to the goal of developing a synthesis tool to understand communities’ resilience to vulnerability.
+This project was funded under the ESPA (Ecosystems Services for Poverty Alleviation Programme) from 2010 to 2012.
+As a Programme Framework Grant it explored new and innovative concepts, methodologies and models needed to ensure the successful delivery of ESPA’s objectives (see website).
+WD-NACE aimed to develop a synthesis tool to understand decision-making in the context of coastal communities.

 This project looks at the relationship between governance, power and knowledge structures and how these influence behaviour, actions and decision taking for sustainable social-ecological ecosystems: thus, to paraphrase one of our partners, “how decisions get made”.
 Linking several social science ‘modelling’ techniques, (e.g. social network mapping and agent-based modelling) it comprehensively maps all relevant social and ecological knowledge flows regarding ecosystems in two substantive areas where there is pressure on coastal ecosystem services.